marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## General Notes

-* DON'T FORGET ABOUT WISHES
+* ETHEL CHANGES TONIGHT!!!
 * Implement Path of the Beast only after Ethel's first transformation?

 ## Notes for Next Session

-* Fill out visual aids for Krezk
-* Finish prepping abbey
 * Get more battle/Vallaki/character theme music
 * FIRST DAY OF FULL MOON YAAAAASSSSS
 * Have Orin do History checks as they come across stuff on the road
+* Add HP to monsters in Roll20
+* Reread the Abbey
+* Read up on Berez and consider pointing the PCs there before Wizard of Wines
+* Ponder motivations of Ezmerelda
+* Get more fight music